mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 - authenticity of tool use, especially docs and access to Community
 - authenticity of audience - and role of drama to facilitate reflection

-#### s2 Use of participant interview data (EARLIER IN S2?
-OR LATER?) & importance of process of triangulation
+#### s3 Use of participant interview data  & importance of process of triangulation

 Participant interview data mostly used to confirm and triangulate with video data from making sessions